FAQ

 How do I find out why my process is paused?
 NADOVO shows you the next step directly in the process overview:

-• "AI system must be activated first" — when the AI system is still deactivated
+- "Activate the AI system first" — the AI system is still deactivated

 What happens to my assessment when the process is changed?